dbrattli/Felizia/README.md

   better SEO (Search Engine Optimization), perceived quicker loading speed and enables previews in some social media sharing (Facebook, twitter, etc).
 - **Single Page Application (SPA)**, subsequent navigation and requests will be client rendered.
-This gives quicker, almost instant switching between pages.j
+This gives quicker, almost instant switching between pages.
 - **Feliz Templating**, templates are separated from the content and written in F# using [Feliz](https://github.com/Zaid-Ajaj/Feliz) DSL syntax.
 - **Multilingual Mode**, Internationalization (i18n) of pages and words.
 Translate whole pages or single words or sentences used in e.g navigation buttons or menues.
 - **Markdown**. content files are written in Markdown.
-- **Front-matter**, allows you to add front matter in Yaml to your content files.
+- **Front-matter**, allows you to add metadata in Yaml to your content files.
 - **Menues**, are automatically generated based on how you organize your content.
 - **Site Configuration**, the site is configured using Yaml configuration.
 - **Pagination**, both server and client side pagination.